 Unfortunately, powering it on I found out that doesn’t have a buzzer nor navigation lights for a line of sight flights.
 Instead, it has a bunch of status lights (FC, RX, VTX, and Caddx Tarsier), all are flashing in different ways and colors without knowing what does it meaning.

 Price and availability

 All versions of the HGLRC Sector132 can be ordered from the manufacturer’s website and also from most popular online retailers.
 Currently, the 4K edition shown in this review can be found for only $161.99.
 I would say that is a great deal, taking into consideration that only its Caddx Tarsier camera costs $89.
 In case you already own a DJI FPV goggles you can opt for digital edition with onboard DJI Air unit for $299.
 As blade protectors can break easily during crashes I suggest you purchase at least one set from the beginning for an extra $4.69.

 HGLRC Sector 132 review: The CONVERSION

-Before any tests I wanted to check how easily can be converted from a 2.5″ CineWhoop into a 3″ freestyle drone.
-First design issue I found is that you need to remove all motor (4×4) and propellers screws (4×2) in order to do that (total of 24 screws).
-Second problem, which could kill your motors if you forget about this thing, is that you need to use shorter screws without the guards.
+Before any tests, I wanted to check how easily can be converted from a 2.5″ CineWhoop into a 3″ freestyle drone.
+The first design issue I found is that you need to remove all motor (4×4) and propellers screws (4×2) in order to do that (total of 24 screws).
+The second problem, which could kill your motors if you forget about this thing, is that you need to use shorter screws without the guards.